microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/usingmicroclimate.md

   <source src="./videos/MicroclimateUI_2018_M17_I.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>
-Introduction to the Microclimate user interface in Microclimate 2018_M17_I.
+Introduction to the Microclimate user interface in Microclimate Version 18.08.

 Having chosen the type of installation that best suits your requirements and having installed Microclimate, you can use Microclimate to [create a new project](creatingaproject) or [import an existing one](importingaproject).
 Projects appear in the [project list](projectlist).
 You can [check the application status and build status](checkingstatuses) of your application.